 When AIS data is not received from a target at fixed interval (3-5 report intervals), the target symbol changes to the lost target symbol (flashing).
+No audio or visual alarm is given for a lost target.

 Lost target symbol